 With these cases, the Department of Human Resources (DHR) will be involved in these situations.
 They must present clear and convincing evidence that severing a parent’s rights is in the child’s best interests.
 This evidence needs to show that the parent is unwilling or unable to care for the child and that they have not attempted to rectify the situation.
 There is often no alternative other than to dissolve these parental rights.

 Despite the evidence, parents can challenge the findings of the DHR with the help of an experienced family law attorney.

 If you face a situation where you could lose your parental rights, you must act quickly.
 All cases are different, with individual circumstances surrounding these events.
 Contacting an Alabama family lawyer can help you understand your legal options.

 With over 55 years of combined experience focusing on family law services, The Hankey Law Firm is here to help with these complicated parental rights issues.
 Our attorneys provide personalized representation to the residents of Cullman County, Blount County, Winston County, Madison County, Morgan County, and everywhere else throughout Alabama.
-Contact us or call us at (256)-736-8744 to schedule your free and confidential consultation today.
+Contact us or call us at (256)-736-8744 to schedule your confidential consultation today.